sgupta229/Breakout/README.md

     When level = 2 - Tests SpeedBall powerup
     When level = 3 - Tests win condition

+Known Bugs:
-Known Bugs: Some buggy behavior with Ball bouncing, especially re: indestructible bricks.
-Occasionally the ball will reverse course when it should reflect off the brick normally
+*Some buggy behavior with Ball bouncing, especially re: indestructible bricks.
+Occasionally the ball will reverse course when it should reflect off the brick normally.
+This behavior will sometimes result in infinite loops (esp in level 3)
+*Ball will occasionally get stuck crawling along a wall.
+No fix except to let the ball die.

 Extra credit: We implemented the paddle tracking with the mouse